Ray-ui/H-WILD/README.md

 ### Experience the Amplitude of CSI.

 Part 5 guides us on how to extract and utilize CSI (Channel State Information) data.

+You can gain an understanding of our CSI format through this example.

 ![CSI](./fig/csi.png)